For additional information on Anthropology at UC Merced, please visit the Anthropology website.

 Each year, our program assesses the learning experiences of students who major in Anthropology to ensure that students are building the necessary skills and knowledge-base in this discipline.
 The assessments allow our program to engage in continued creative and visionary curriculum and instruction approaches that ensure students are exposed to rigorous undergraduate training.
 Every discipline has a unique assessment schema and set of student performance benchmarks, reflecting the priorities of the discipline.

-- Most Anthropology seniors achieved moderate proficiency or better in three of the four areas, including 86% achieving moderate proficiency or better in writing.
+- Most Anthropology seniors achieved moderate proficiency or better in three of the four areas, including 86 percent achieving moderate proficiency or better in writing.

-Student graduates from the Anthropology program are studying at the University of California Merced focusing on world cultures and at the University of Southampton in the UK focusing on archaeological computing.
+Student graduates from the Anthropology program are studying at the University of California, Merced, focusing on world cultures and at the University of Southampton in the UK focusing on archeological computing.